av3nger/cf-images/README.md

 Fixed:
 * Page parser will now add the wp-image-* class to images that do not have it
 * Page parser not detecting images that have a custom title set in the media library

-= 1.7.1 - 31.12.2023 =

-Fixed:
-* Fatal error on plugin uninstall
-* Do not bulk offload SVG images
-* Compatibility with Gutenberg Interactivity API
-* Type error when fetching image hashes

-= 1.7.0 - 03.12.2023 =

-Added:
-* Bunny CDN integration
-* Service tools module - reset ignored images
-* Custom URLs module - control your image links
-* Track stats for images served via Cloudflare Images
-* REST API integration module

-Changed:
-* UI/UX improvements

-Fixed:
-* Notices getting injected into plugin navigation
-* Do not expose internal methods to WP CLI commands
-* WP CLI command only processing the first 10 images
-* Auto resize feature using incorrect descriptors
-* Page parser not replacing all images
-* Expand on click functionality

-= 1.6.0 - 12.11.2023 =

-Added:
-* Generate images with AI
-* Logging module
-* Images in media library can now be sorted by offload status
-* Integration with ShortPixel
-* Compatibility option to store credentials in the database

-Changed:
-* Increase timeout to 15 seconds when offloading images

-Fixed:
-* Bulk processing stops if an image triggers an error during upload
-* Settings resetting on update after using a beta version

 [Full changelog](https://github.com/av3nger/cf-images/blob/master/CHANGELOG.md).